code-specialist/strapi-client/README.md

 - `size` (number): The size of the image file in bytes.
 - `width` (number): The width of the image.
 - `height` (number): The height of the image.

+## Contributions

+We're always looking for ways to improve this library and make it more useful for developers.
+If you have any ideas, suggestions, or feedback, please feel free to open an issue or pull request.

 ## Contributors